Klipper3d/klipper/docs/Code_Overview.md

   the stepper pulse times are generated in C code.
 The code flow is:
   `kin.move() -> MCU_Stepper.step_itersolve() ->
   itersolve_gen_steps()` (in klippy/chelper/itersolve.c).
 The goal of
-  the iterative solver is to find step times given a formula that calculates a stepper position from a given time in a move.
+  the iterative solver is to find step times given a function that calculates a stepper position from a time.
 This is done by repeatedly "guessing" various times until the stepper position formula returns the desired position of the next step on the stepper.
 The feedback produced from each guess is used to improve future guesses so that the process rapidly converges to the desired time.
 The kinematic stepper position formulas are located in the klippy/chelper/ directory (eg, kin_cart.c, kin_corexy.c, kin_delta.c, kin_extruder.c).

 * After the iterative solver calculates the step times they are added